 Bottled water is a popular way to get drinking water in the U.S. You may choose bottled

-water because you prefer how it tastes.
-Or you may have health concerns about your
+water because you like how it tastes.
+Or you may have health concerns about your tap

-tap water.
-You may also choose bottled water instead of other kinds of beverages.
+water.
+You may also choose bottled water instead of other kinds of drinks.